Postville Herald

+History

 The Herald was originally established in 1892.
 However, during the early periods of history, there was no newspaper.

 The function was carried on instead by the regular community gossip circles, such as they might pick up and carry home as they stood and talked around the “pot-bellied” stoves, or drank a glass of beer or whiskey in the village saloon.
 Most of the national and state news was brought into the community by letters from friends of relatives and strangers passing through.

 During the early 1870s, F. M. McCormack from Decorah became interested in beginning a weekly newspaper in Postville.
 After a meeting of the chief citizens, a name was selected and the first issue of the “Postville Review” came off the press on March 19, 1873.
 He sold his interests in 1875 to W. N. Burdick who published it until his death in 1901 when it passed on to his sons, A. E. and A. S. Burdick.
 They continued to publish it until it ceased in 1921.

 The “Iowa Volksblatt”, a German newspaper, served the community for many years.
 There was a large influx of German people in this area who could not read or write the English language but most of them could read or write German.
 They discussed the subject of a German newspaper with their pastor, Rev. J. Gass.
 In 1891 Rev. Gass began the publication of the “Iowa Volksblatt.”
 In 1895 he transferred the management of the paper to his printers, Henry Brechler and Guxtav Dietsch of Milwaukee, Wisconsin.
 By this time the paper was well established.
 Mr. Dietsch bought his partners share in 1897 and published the paper alone until 1908 when he sold his plant and office building to Paul Ronneburger and Sam Hoesly of Monroe, Wis.